 - Emotion coaching

-If you have any worries or challenges in school or at home, we welcome you to get in touch.
+If you have any worries or challenges in school or at home, please get in touch.
 We are here to support both you and your child.

-Below you will find some helpful resources designed to help parents support their children and families - in good times and in bad - throughout their education at the Rosary School.
-Our Pastoral Manager regularly updates this page with relevant information, events and links.
+Below you will find some helpful resources designed to help parents support their children and families - in good times and bad - throughout their education at the Rosary School.
+Our Pastoral Lead regularly updates this page with relevant information, events and links.